archercomprehensive/C867/README.md

 # C867
-A small school project using C++ to manage a basic school management application.
+A small school project that is made in C++.
+The project is a roster management system that uses Classes, Pointers, Inhereitence, and Polymorphism.
-Competencies: C++, pointers, setters, getters